Huegoxaga/notes/java/android.md

 - The getSharedPreferences method retrieves and hold the contents of the preferences file, returning a SharedPreferences through which you can retrieve and modify its values
   - Only one instance of the SharedPreferences object is returned to any callers for the same name, meaning they will see each other's edits as soon as they are made.
 - If the preferences directory does not already exist, it will be created when this method is called
+- To store objects into shared preference, use `gson` library to convert Java object into json string then use `putString()`
 - Fetch the string that stored our saved state from the `onResume()` state, just before the app becomes active
   ```java
   private SharedPreferences sharedPreferences;